AndriiHeonia/hull/README.md

 ## Changelog

+### 1.0.3 — 05.11.2022
+- Fix issue with formatting when users pass less than 4 points as an input.
+- Remove bower.json, as Bower itself is deprecated.
 ### 1.0.2 — 26.09.2021
 - Clean up .gitignore.
 - Add "debug" folder to .npmignore to reduce tarball size.